lucsoliveira/strapi-plugin-keywords/README.md

-# strapi-plugin-keywords
+# Strapi plugin custom-field-keywords

-A strapi custom field for keywords/tags strings.
+A quick description of custom-field-keywords.